This post reviews the characteristics of Osprey Farpoint 40 liter backpack for carry-on travel.

 Let me know in the comments below!

 About the Author

 Hola!
 I’m Gabi.
 Welcome to The Tiny Book – Crete Travel Blog!
 I moved to Crete to explore the island all year round.
 I love taking pictures and driving on the mountain roads of Crete.
 I’m a beach freak and on this island I’ve found heaven on earth!

 - I was not paid nor I received any compensation, product or incentive to write my review, nor I am a sponsor or an Osprey Ambassador.

-- I bought the backpack myself and all the opinions, photos and descriptions are my own honest ideas about it.
+- I bought the backpack myself (as well as the Piazza bag, the Lowepro bag and backpack, and the packing cubes).
+All the opinions, photos and descriptions are my own honest ideas about it.